Lemonexe/VLizard/docs/appPy.md

 I/O is provided either mainly via **Flask server** _(for Electron app)_, or alternatively **CLI** _(for local development, may be outdated)_.

-The server application can be built as a single executable using `pyinstaller`.
+The server application can be built as a single executable binary using `pyinstaller`.
-The `.exe` is then packed together with the Electron app, running silently as its child process.
+The binary is then packed together with the Electron app, running silently as its child process.
 See [Typescript frontend](appUI.md) for build process of the Electron app.

-Regardless of how do you run `appPy`, user data is always read from directors `User\Documents\VLizard`.
+Regardless of how do you run `appPy`, user data is always read from directors `~\Documents\VLizard`, analogically on Windows, Linux, macOS respectively.

 ### Setup